Contract testing with the OSS Pact framework and PactFlow is often compared to tools like Postman, Insomnia and other REST API testing tools.

 It is possible to do a pseudo contract-test using Postman, by making assumptions about the consumer code base and how it makes API calls, storing those requests as Postman collections specific to that consumer and making the provider test against that collection as part of its CI process.
 But any tool that is not tied to the actual implementation (code) will not have the same value proposition that something like Pact can guarantee.

-Because you are unlikely to have access to the source code for this sort of test, you are unlikely to be able to stub out data and dependencies easily so they can run as isolated unit tests - so it's likely that you would need to do this against a real, deployed version of the Provider in an E2E style test.
+Additionally, with this type of test, it's unlikely you will have access to the source code therefore unlikely you will be able to stub out data and dependencies easily so they can run as isolated unit tests.
+In this case you may need to do this against a real, deployed version of the Provider in an E2E style test.

 Postman favours E2E functional tests, whereas Pact is a contract-testing tool.